 Campers take turns setting/cleaning their dining table and sweeping the floor for their cabin group.

-If your child has severe food restrictions, we encourage you to talk with a program director before enrolling them.
-We will allow campers to bring food from home in place of our camp meals if this makes the camper and parent feel most comfortable.
+If your child has severe food restrictions, we encourage you to talk with our food service director before enrolling them.
+We will allow campers to bring food from home in place of our camp meals if this makes the camper and parent feel most comfortable

 If you cancel a session up to ten days before it starts, it is understood that the camp will refund you all monies paid, except the administrative fee.
 If you cancel within ten days of the start of the session, it is understood that all fees paid are non-refundable and non-transferable.
 No refunds or transfers will be given if a child is dismissed from camp due to disciplinary action, or if they leave early due to homesickness or personal commitments.
 If a child cannot attend camp due to an illness or injury and their enrollment is canceled within ten days of the start of the session, the camp will refund 60% of all fees paid upon receipt of a physician's written notice.

 Yes!
 We work hard to create a positive environment for all of our members, including those with disabilities.
 View our Inclusion Services page to learn how we work to make each member feel welcome and supported.